anoniscoding/yorlang/src/README.md

 ## Parser

-The Parser instance accepts a Lexer as an argument, and attempts to read each token, and build an abstract syntax tree.
+The Parser instance accepts a Lexer as an argument, and uses the recursive descent parsing technique and backtracking, to read each token, handle operator precendence, and build an abstract syntax tree.